LeanneCochrane1701QCA/Leanne-s-Guitar/replicationproject/replication.md

 ![Image](https://github.com/LeanneCochrane1701QCA/Leanne-s-Guitar/blob/master/Touch%20arpeggiator.jpg)

-This project is related to mine because it uses similar parts to make it work, they have added in an extra step by using fruit and a persons hand to change the way the project works, it changes flow of the circuitry.
+This project is related to mine because it uses similar parts to make it work, they have added in an extra step by using fruit and a persons hand to change the way the project works, it changes the flow of the current.

 ### Related project 5 ###
 Air Guitar